 - Ella’s Kitchen banana organic dairy free yogurt pouch

 - This 90g pouch is coconut milk based

-- The Coconut Collaborative dairy free mango & passion fruit and blueberry yogurts
+- The Coconut Collaborative dairy free mango & passion fruit yogurts

 - Lidl coconut yogurt pots

-- These are well priced 125g pots which are available in plain coconut and a range of fruit flavours
+- These are well priced 150g pots which are available in plain coconut and a range of fruit flavours

-Dairy & soy free yogurts with some added sugar and fortified:
+Dairy & soy free yogurts which are fortified, but with some added sugar: